 Do not run engine in confined areas, such as a garage, except to move vehicle in or out of area.
 When vehicle is stopped in an UNCONFINED area with the engine running for any more than a short period, adjust heating or cooling system to force outside air into the vehicle as follows:

-- 1. Set fan to medium or high speed and vent control to air. - 2.
-On vehicles equipped with air conditioning, set fan to medium or high speed and set control to obtain maximum vent air.
+1. Set fan to medium or high speed and vent control to air.

 SECTION 1 SAFETY PRECAUTIONS